 - Store in an air-tight container in the fridge for 3 days or 2 weeks in the freezer.

 Note: This page contains affiliate links, which support me with a small commission to produce more great content on this site at no additional cost to you.
 You could go to the Disclosure Policy Page for more information.
-Thank you for reading and supporting Barrel Leaf.
+You can also directly support us on Patreon.
+Thank you for reading and supporting.